Centralia College Scholarships

 - Valedictorians and Salutatorians: Full tuition scholarships (up to 18 credits) are available for valedictorians and salutatorians who apply through the college's online process and complete the required FASFA.
 These scholarships are coordinated with Financial Aid awards which means that although we award your scholarships based on a valedictorian/salutatorian status, we may adjust the scholarship amount based on your Financial Aid award, if you receive one.

 - STEM Students: STEM (Science, Technology, Engineering, and Math) applicants follow the regular online application process and must also complete the STEM section of the application.
 Criteria to meet STEM eligibility is listed on the application.

-- Bachelor Students: Bachelor students applying for a scholarship must complete the BASM scholarship process at http://bachelors.centralia.edu/tuition.html.
+- Bachelor Students: Bachelor students applying for a scholarship must complete the BAS scholarship process.
+See Tuition and Fees > Scholarships at bachelors.centralia.edu.

 How to Apply for CC Scholarships